Alshaya Group

 Alshaya Group (also called the M. H. Alshaya Co.) is a multinational retail franchise operator headquartered in Kuwait.
-It operates nearly 70 consumer retail brands across the Middle East and North Africa, Türkiye, and Europe.
+It operates nearly 50 consumer retail brands across the Middle East and North Africa, Turkey, and Europe.
 In addition to its retail operations, the Alshaya Group has holdings in real estate, construction, hotels, automotive and general trading, largely centered in the Middle East.

 History

+19th century

 Alshaya is believed to be the oldest company in Kuwait.
 M.H Alshaya Co. was registered in 1890 and initially established trading links between Kuwait, Saudi Arabia and India.